samoff04/Weathervane/README.md

 **Samarth Varshney**

-Thank you for visiting the project! 😊
+Thank you for checking out this project! 😊